deuts/deuts.github.io/content/posts/hugo-and-obsidian-workflow/index.md

   - obsidian
   - hugo
   - linux
 summary: A guide on how to use Obsidian in conjunction with Hugo for a streamlined blogging workflow, highlighting the issues with existing Obsidian plugins and their impact on Hugo builds.
 description: This post highlights issues with Obsidian plugins like Hugo Publish and Static Site MD Exporter when used in a Hugo blogging workflow.
 slug: hugo-and-obsidian-workflow
+draft: false
 ---
 When combining Obsidian with Hugo for a streamlined blogging workflow, several plugins claim to offer an easy publishing process, but some fall short due to misalignment with Hugo’s expectations.
 In this post, I’ll highlight some common issues with the plugins I’ve encountered.